-Home » BEST SRI LANKA BEACHES – The 11 best beaches in Sri Lanka
+Home » 11 BEST SRI LANKA BEACHES – The Ultimate Guide

-BEST SRI LANKA BEACHES – The 11 best beaches in Sri Lanka
+11 BEST SRI LANKA BEACHES – The Ultimate Guide

 The Sri Lanka beaches are beautiful untouched stretches of golden sand flanked by palm trees and blue ocean water.
 With a coastline that is over 1,585 km long, it is not hard to find your own spot of tropical paradise.
 For surfers there are plenty of Sri Lanka beaches offering the best waves.
 But also for peace seekers there are quite some hidden beaches in Sri Lanka where you can relax without too much people around.
 We traveled for a month through Sri Lanka from the east coast to the southern coast and via the west coast back the airport.
 We visited quite a few beaches during our Sri Lanka trip and made this blog post about the best Sri Lanka beaches to help you find your own perfect Sri Lanka beach.

 Best Sri Lanka tours

 If you are looking for a designed tour to explore the best of what Sri Lanka has to offer, then these are the best guided tours.
 All of these tours include air conditioned transport with hotel pick up and drop off, certified guides and sometimes also lunch and the entrance fees.
 You can reserve now and pay later, with cancellation up to 24 hours in advance to receive a full refund.

 From Colombo: 8-Day Private Tour of Sri Lanka with Transport.
 Explore Sigiriya, Dambulla Cave temple, Minneriya, Kaudulla, and Hurulu national park.
 Kandy and Nuwara Eliya including waterfalls, Yala National Park, Mirissa and Galle on this private trip from Colombo.